Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 47.5 points in seven of 11 games this season.
+- Jacksonville and its opponents have combined to score more than 48 points in three of 11 games this season.

-- Jacksonville's games have gone over 47.5 points in three of 11 chances this season.

-- Sunday's over/under is 4.6 points higher than the combined 42.9 PPG average of the two teams.

-- These two squads surrender a combined 49.6 points per game, 2.1 more than this contest's over/under.
+- The 49.6 points per game these two squads have allowed to opponents this season are 1.6 more than the 48 total in this contest.

-- The Rams and their opponents have scored an average of 50.3 points per game in 2020, 2.8 more than Sunday's total.
+- Rams games this season feature an average total of 50.3 points, a number 2.3 points higher than Sunday's over/under.

-- The 47.5 total in this game is 0.6 points above the 46.9 average total in Jaguars games this season.
+- The 46.9 PPG average total in Jaguars games this season is 1.1 points fewer than this game's over/under.

 Rams stats and trends